As with most projects, it pays to know what you're doing before you start wallpapering your walls.

 If the walls are already wallpapered, all existing wallpaper must be removed.
 Wet the walls with Metylan Wallpaper Remover to soften older wallpaper.
 Start wetting from the bottom and work up.
 Let the water soak into the paper and do the work for you.
 Don't rush.

-If your walls have been painted with an enamel (high gloss) paint that are commonly found in kitchens and bathrooms, wash the entire surface with sugar soap then rinse with clean water.
-When dry, sand the entire surface with 80 grit aloe sandpaper to give a good grip or key for your size and paste to adhere to.
-Dust the entire surface to remove all dust particles, size the walls, then hang your wallpaper.
+If your walls have been painted with an enamel (high gloss) paint, once commonly found in kitchens and bathrooms, wash the entire surface with Resene Interior Paintwork Cleaner then rinse with clean water.
+When dry, sand the entire surface with 80 grit sandpaper.
+Dust the entire surface to remove all dust particles and apply one coat of Resene Enamel Undercoat.
+Size the walls, then hang your wallpaper.
 Treat all areas of mould with Resene Moss & Mould Killer.
 Identify the source of the dampness and fix it to prevent any reoccurrence.

 Sand new paperfaced plasterboard with 100 grit sandpaper to remove any nibs and so on, dust completely and apply two coats of size to allow for better slip and slide when hanging your wallpaper.